 Then I slowly began roll them out just a little bit with my Clay Rolling Pin a few times and eventually was happy with the level of marbleization.
 NOTE : If you roll your clay out too much, it will begin to mix and blend too much and become one color.

 Next, I started rolling out the coils with my hands.
 The smaller your clay bowl is going to be, the smaller your coils need to be.

 Since my bowl is only a few inches tall, I made my clay coils fairly small in dimension.

 Then, turn your actual bowl face down and start wrapping your clay coils around it.
 Start at the bottom and work your way out toward the tabletop.

 Do not press the clay tightly against the bowl, just gently wrap.

 You are left at the end with this lovely looking coil wrapped bowl.

-Leaving the bowl face down, transfer it to your preheated oven.
+Leaving the bowl face down again, gently transfer it to your preheated oven on a baking sheet.
 Follow the baking directions per your clay.
 I put mine in at 265F for about 35 minutes.
-It was such a low temperature, I wasn’t concerned with my actually ceramic bowl.
+It was such a low temperature, I wasn’t concerned with my actual ceramic bowl.

 I want to create a bigger Coiled Clay Bowl to hold all of my peach and orange confetti because what a gorgeous color combination!!